Documentation

 To accommodate the dynamic nature of organizations and the varying availability of individuals, task assignment within a workflow can be designed to cater to groups of people instead of solely assigning tasks to specific individuals.
 There are numerous use cases where assigning tasks to a group of people is beneficial, including the following examples:

-• Delegated Final Assignment: This approach is commonly employed when tasks are assigned to a team or functional groups, allowing the team leader or manager to make the final assignment decision based on factors such as availability, priorities, and current situational requirements.
+• delegated final assignment: This approach is commonly employed when tasks are assigned to a team or functional group, allowing the team leader or manager to make the final assignment decision based on factors such as availability, priorities, and current situational requirements.

 A suitable example of this concept can be found in the case of team assignment.
 Imagine a task being assigned to the “Development Team” for completion.
 The business process does not specify a particular member of the Development Team to complete the task; instead, it only requires someone within the team to do so.
 Upon arrival to the Development Team’s queue, the team leader might be responsible for assigning the task to an individual.
 However, it would be undesirable for the team leader to assign the task to another team, such as the QA team.
 In this scenario, the team leader would be presented with limited assignment options, based on the constraints set in the team container and the team leader’s membership within that team.
 This ensures that task responsibility remains within the appropriate team, while still offering some flexibility in assigning individual team members.